-Syringomas can appear at any age, though they usually occur after puberty.
-Syringomas can develop in people of any race and of either gender, though females are more commonly affected.
+Syringomas usually occur after puberty.
+Syringomas can develop in people of any race / ethnicity and sex, but females are more commonly affected.

 Syringomas sometimes run in families.
 Up to 18% of people with Down syndrome have syringomas.
-People with diabetes mellitus are more likely to have a type known as clear cell syringomas.
+People with diabetes are more likely to have a type known as clear cell syringoma.

-A less common condition, eruptive syringomas, is more commonly seen in people with darker skin.
+A less common type of syringoma called eruptive syringoma is more commonly seen in people with darker skin colors.

 Signs & Symptoms

-Syringomas typically appear as small (1-3 mm) flesh-colored-to-yellowish bumps.
-They usually occur in clusters on both sides of the body and in an evenly distributed (symmetrical) fashion.
+Syringomas typically appear as multiple small (1-3 mm), firm, skin-colored, yellowish, brown, or pink papules (small, solid bumps).
+They usually occur in clusters symmetrically on both sides of the body.

-Eruptive syringomas appear as multiple lesions that all develop at the same time, usually on the chest and abdomen.
+Eruptive syringomas may be tiny (usually 1-2 mm) and appear as multiple papules that all develop at the same time, usually on the chest and abdomen.

 Syringomas do not itch or cause pain.

-If the diagnosis of syringoma is suspected, the doctor may want to perform a skin biopsy.
+If the diagnosis is uncertain, your medical professional may want to perform a skin biopsy.

-See a dermatologist or another physician if any new growth develops on your skin.
+See a dermatologist or another medical professional if any new growth develops on your skin.